- Education and Science»

-Bring Out The Best In Your Friends.
-Rule Number One: Insult Them
+How To Bring Out The Best In Someone By Challenging Them

 Two stories of two people who wanted me to realize my full potential.
 Both found ways to motivate me in the most unusual way by tapping into my ego and pride